 Soybean line DP-356043-5 has been developed primarily for agricultural production overseas and, at this stage, the Applicant has no plans for cultivation of this variety in either Australia or New Zealand.
 The cultivation of soybean 356043 in Australia or New Zealand could have an impact on the environment, which would need to be independently assessed by the Office of the Gene Technology Regulator (OGTR) in Australia, and by various New Zealand government agencies including the Environmental Risk Management Authority (ERMA) and the Ministry of Agriculture and Forestry (MAF) before commercial release in either country could be permitted.

-8.2 Benefit Cost Analysis
+7.2 Benefit Cost Analysis

-- 8.2.1 Option 1 prohibit food from soybean line DP-356043-5 - Consumers: Possible restriction in the availability of imported soybean products to those products that do not contain soybean line DP-356043-5.
+7.2.1 Option 1 - reject the Application, thus maintaining the status quo products that do not contain soybean line DP-356043-5.